-- Press the "Manual" button, and adjust the cook time using the "+" or "-" button to 16 minutes.
+- Press the "Manual" button (or "Pressure Cook" on newer IP models), and adjust the cook time using the "+" or "-" button to 16 minutes.

 - Once the 16 minutes are up, let the pressure release naturally before turning the valve to "venting" and removing the lid.
 Discard the bay leaf, then transfer the ham shanks to a cutting board.
 Remove and discard the bones.
 Chop the ham into bite-sized pieces, discarding any excess fatty bits as you see fit.
 Add the ham back into the Instant Pot and give everything a stir.
 Serve while hot.